Col du Tourmalet: Tour de France

 The Col du Tourmalet is one of the most famous climbs on the Tour de France.
 It has been included more than any other pass, starting in 1910, when the Pyrenees were introduced.
 The first rider over was Octave Lapize, who went on to win the general classification in Paris.
 In 1913, Eugène Christophe broke his fork on the Tourmalet and repaired it himself at a forge in Sainte-Marie-de-Campan.

 Up to 2020, the Tour has visited the Col du Tourmalet a total of 87 times.
 The total includes three stage finishes at the summit and three at La Mongie.
 Since 1980 it has been ranked hors catégorie, or exceptional.
 The Vuelta a España has also crossed the pass several times.

 The 2010 edition of the Tour included the pass on two consecutive stages, crossing westward on the 16th stage to Pau and eastward on the 17th stage with a finish at the summit.

 At the col is a memorial to Jacques Goddet, director of the Tour de France from 1936 to 1987, and a large statue of Octave Lapize gasping for air as he struggles to make the climb.
 The Souvenir Jacques Goddet prize is awarded for the first rider to cross the Col du Tourmalet summit.

-In 2023, the climb will feature in the Tour de France Femmes for the first time, as the queen stage of the race.
+In 2023, the climb was featured in the Tour de France Femmes for the first time, as the queen stage of the race.